 HOW IS PROSTITUTION DEFINED?
 AN ATTORNEY IN THE SAN DIEGO COMMUNITY EXPLAINS

 California Penal Code 653.22 states: It is unlawful for any person to loiter in any public place with the intent to commit prostitution.
 Three significant terms help to define the code which prohibits prostitution in California:

 “Commit Prostitution” To commit prostitution means that a person engages in sexual conduct with another person in exchange for something valuable or money.
 The valuable can be defined as shelter, food, clothing, jewelry, drugs or anything else agreed upon as valuable between two people.

-“Public Place” This becomes an important definition when considering California adultery laws.
+“Public Place” This becomes an important definition when considering California's adultery laws.
 Defined as any place open to the public, it includes parks, plazas, alleys, driveways, still or moving automobiles, parking lots and doorways to buildings.

 “Loiter.”
 Anyone who is observed as delaying or lingering in a specific location without lawful purpose is considered to be loitering.
 Anyone loitering may be accused of soliciting adultery by offering the services or requesting services from others in the area.
 This definition also includes if someone circles a specific area, such as a street corner or park, in an automobile and beckons to passersby for the purpose of prostitution.

 IF YOU ARE FACING PROSTITUTION CHARGES, CONTACT A SAN DIEGO LAW FIRM FOR REPRESENTATION

 Prostitution is the act of performing a sexual or lewd act in exchange for money or other compensation.
 To be convicted of prostitution, you do not have to be caught in the actual act of sexual intercourse.
 The use of undercover law enforcement officers, video and informants creates the likelihood that the opposition will make mistakes.
 Several situations apply, including: